Justin-Tan/high-fidelity-generative-compression/README.md

 ### Notes
 * The "size" of the compressed image as reported in `bpp` does not account for the size of the model required to decode the compressed format.
 * The total size of the model (using the original architecture) is around 737 MB.
 Forward pass time should scale sublinearly provided everything fits in memory.
-A complete forward pass using a batch of 10 images takes around 45s on a 2.8 GHz Intel Core i7.
+A complete forward pass using a batch of 10 `256 x 256` images takes around 45s on a 2.8 GHz Intel Core i7.
 * You may get an OOM error when compressing images which are too large (`>~ 4000 x 4000`).
 It's possible to get around this by applying the network to evenly sized crops of the input image whose forward pass will fit in memory.
 We're working on a fix to automatically support this.

 ### Contributing